Ade Solanke: Career

+Pandora's Box

-Solanke's first stage play to be produced, Pandora's Box, which was initially showcased in July 2008 as part of Tiata Fahodzi's Tiata Delights at the Almeida Theatre, had its world premiere and sold-out shows at the Arcola Theatre, Hackney, in 2012, subsequently touring nationally in 2014 to 16 venues around the UK; the largest-ever tour for a black play in the UK.
+Solanke's first stage play to be produced, Pandora's Box, which was initially showcased in July 2008 as part of Tiata Fahodzi's Tiata Delights at the Almeida Theatre, had its world premiere and sold-out shows at the Arcola Theatre, Hackney, in 2012, subsequently touring nationally in 2014 to 16 venues around the UK, the largest-ever tour for a black play in the UK.
 "An exuberant and thought-provoking mix of comedy, tragedy and family drama", Pandora's Box deals with the dilemma of a British-Nigerian mother, on holiday in Lagos with her streetwise son, about whether to leave him in a strict Nigerian boarding-school or bring him back to the battlefields of inner-city London.

-It won five-star reviews and was praised as "Honest, simple, enthralling … absolutely brilliant" (The Public Reviews) and "Firecracker theatre … touching … hilarious" (The Stage).
+The play won five-star reviews and was praised as "Honest, simple, enthralling … absolutely brilliant" (The Public Reviews) and "Firecracker theatre … touching … hilarious" (The Stage).
 Reviewing it for The Guardian, Lyn Gardner wrote: "Pandora's Box buzzes with life and the tensions of real people struggling to make the best of their lives while dealing with the legacies left from the choices made by a previous generation."
 Another of several positive notices came from Sarah Lewis of the Hackney Citizen, who described the play as "At times laugh out loud funny, at times heartbreaking....essentially a very moving and funny play.
 Excellent."
 Pandora's Box is published by Oberon Books.

+East End Boys, West End Girls

 In 2015, Solanke made her directorial debut with her second play, East End Boys, West End Girls, in a London tour that began at the Arcola Theatre before playing in venues including CLF Arts Cafe in Peckham, the Saatchi Gallery in Chelsea, and the Bernie Grant Arts Centre in Tottenham.
 Reviews variously described the play as "a grim view of a vast and disparate city...occasionally quite sweet and always earnest" and "thought-provoking....
 It goes beyond mere entertainment and poses some knotty but ever pertinent questions.
 The artful Solanke handles the social commentary with sensitivity and intelligence."

+The Court Must Have a Queen

 Solanke's latest play is The Court Must Have a Queen about Henry VIII's marriage to Anne of Cleves.
 It features African Tudor musician John Blanke, who played in the courts of both Henry VII and Henry VIII and is the first black person for whom there is both an image and a record in the UK.
 The play was commissioned by Historic Royal Palaces and produced by Hampton Court Palace.
 It premiered in June 2018, performed in the Great Hall at Hampton Court Palace, where Shakespeare's acting company the King's Men performed in 1603.